Cutoff for random walks on graphs with bottlenecks: Upper bound for the cutoff case.

-where above we used (H2) and Chebyshev's inequality.
-From (\ref{inS1++}) and (\ref{inT_0}) we obtain (\ref{setB}) for every $x\in D\cup S$. \end{proof} The main result about the upper bound of the mixing time follows. \begin{prop} Assume (H) and that for some $A\leq 1$.
+where above we used Chebyshev's inequality.
+From (\ref{inS1++}) and (\ref{inT_0}) we obtain (\ref{setB}) for every $x\in D\cup S$. \end{proof} The main result about the upper bound of the mixing time follows. \begin{prop} Assume (C) and that for large $k$ (H) and for some $A\leq 1$.
 Then

 \end{prop} \begin{proof}Denote $t=\frac{\mathbb{E}_{ c}(\tau_0)+\gamma\sqrt{Var_{ c}(\tau_0)}}{A}$.
 We will consider the following coupling.
 Assume $X_0=x $ and $Y_0\sim \pi$.
 We let $X$ and $Y$ move independently until the first time $X$ hits $0$.
 Then they still continue both moving independently until the moment they collide or reach the same level at $T_0$.
 In this case the coupling changes to the following. $X$ keeps moving as an aperiodic random walk while $Y$ moves closer or further from $0$ if $X$ moves closer or further respectively.
 Define $\tau$ to be the coupling time.